Life as a Middle School Math Teacher

 A hobby that you enjoy: Sculpting

-What does a day as a middle school math teacher typically look like for David?
+Day to day of a middle school math teacher

 Due to Covid-19, a typical day for David looks different now than it did last year.
 He arrives at school each morning around 8:25 AM and has a few minutes to get prepped for the day before a portion of the students (based on their last name) are allowed in the building for in person instruction at 9:00 AM.
 Because there are less students in the building each day due to Covid-19, he says that as a teacher he can now focus more on the content and a little less on the social aspects of teaching 7th and 8th graders.